-- What is a network simulator? - A software for modeling network applications and protocols (wired and wireless). - What is it used for? - Rebuilding a system that evolves like the real system according to certain aspects, based on a model.
-Internet of Things A.A.
-18-19
+- A software for modeling network applications and protocols (wired and wireless). - What is it used for? - Rebuilding a system that evolves like the real system according to certain aspects, based on a model.
+Internet of Things A.Y.
+19-20